“Domo” in Japanese means “thanks,” “hello,” and or “Nice to meet you.”

 - Ikura (salmon roe), 3 variations.

 Still feeling confused?
-Try having another beer which won’t help, but it’ll give you a happy little buzz.
+Try having another beer which won’t help, but it’ll give you a happy little confused buzz.

 Hot Bowl of Gohan (“rice”)